 Many prescription drugs are known to cause erectile dysfunction.
 Unsurprisingly, it’s one of the reasons why more men above the age of 50 tend to have erectile disorders – they take more medicine.
 Approximately 25% of erectile dysfunction cases are estimated to occur as side effects of medications such as allergy pills, antihypertensives (blood pressure medications) or antidepressants.
 The good news is that these effects are reversible once patients stop taking these prescription drugs.
 The bad news is that, that may not always be possible.
 Luckily, there are a few other options.

-Among the medicines known to cause erectile dysfunction are:
+Medications known to cause erectile dysfunction include:

 If you’re taking prescription drugs and are suffering from erectile dysfunction, do not stop taking your medication without your doctor’s supervision.